Milovan-Krstic/StudNet/corrected defects/SQl defect/README.txt

-also change on delete cascde to restrict for IdCtag added a acctive column identifier for korinsik add send_time and seen in chat_room
+also change on delete cascde to restrict for IdCtag added a acctive column identifier for korinsik add send_time and seen in chat_room added bio in korisnik , new table for miss notifications